Skip Navigation

 (“How well did we do it?”)

-• Percent of Housing First program staff collaborating with women and children who are trained in trauma-informed, gender-responsive, and family-centered approaches.
+• Percent of Housing First program staff collaborating with Title V who are trained in trauma-informed, gender-responsive, and family-centered approaches.
 (Shows the capacity and competence of the workforce to effectively serve the population)

-• Percent of women and children referred to Housing First programs through collaborative efforts who successfully enroll and engage in services.
+• Percent of women and children referred to Housing First programs through collaborative efforts led by Title V who successfully enroll and engage in services.
 (Indicates the approach's efficiency and success in connecting the population to housing and support)

 Quadrant 3: